plasne/multitenant/README.md

   - [JavaScript client](/docs/javascript.md)
   - [WPF client](/docs/wpf.md)

 ## To-Do
 - As soon as it is supported, drop "Read all groups" or "Read directory data", and use "Sign in and read user profile" and "Access the directory as the signed-in user".

+- NOTE: The new graph v2 permissions are now "Sign in and read user profile" and "Access the directory as the signed-in user".

 ||Single-Tenant|Multi-tenant|Comments|
 |---|---|---|---|